SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 ---
-title: Impact of Disease on Bacteriophage - Bacteria Community Structure Within the Human Microbiome
+title: Impact of Disease on the Viruses of the Human Microbiome
 author: Geoffrey D Hannigan, Melissa B Duhaime, Patrick D Schloss
 geometry: margin=1.0in
 ---